sxia1/Hydration/README.md

     - public E pollLast();
     - public void push(E e);

- Simply repititons of what we have so far, except in stack form.
+ Simply repetitions of what we have so far, except in stack form.